shopware/docs/guides/plugins/plugins/storefront/add-translations.md

 ## Using translation generally in PHP

-If we need to use a snippet elsewhere in PHP, we can use Dependency Injection to inject `translator` which implements Symfony's `Symfony\Contracts\Translation\TranslatorInterface`:
+If we need to use a snippet elsewhere in PHP, we can use [Dependency Injection](../plugin-fundamentals/dependency-injection.md) to inject the `translator`, which implements Symfony's `Symfony\Contracts\Translation\TranslatorInterface`:

 ```xml
 <service id="Swag\Example\Service\SwagService" public="true" >